-Ideas for a Christmas object lesson can be found in so many of the items that arrive in the Christmas season - the gifts, the lights, the decorations and even the candy!
+Ideas for a Christmas object lesson can be found in so many of the items that arrive during the Christmas season - the gifts, the lights, the decorations and even the candy!

 A Christmas present can tell a wonderful Bible object lesson about God's most precious gift and the true meaning of Christmas!

 Scripture: John 3:16; Ephesians 2:8